daniel-j-h/daniel-j-h.github.io-sources/content/post/distributed-search-nanomsg-bond.md

  * Second Web Result
 ```

-Cool!
+Great!
+We get results back from those two services, without even noticing the connection establishment and communication done in the background during which our program was active at all time.

-Now what makes this even more awesome is that nanomsg gives us a handful of nice properties.
+Now what makes this even more awesome is that nanomsg guarantees us a handful of nice properties.
-For example, our Search service does not care about what search services are currently connected.
+For example, our user-facing Search service does not care about what services are currently available.
-You are also able to disconnect or re-connect any search service at any time and the user only sees this in the results available.
+You are also able to disconnect or re-connect any service at any time and the user only sees this in the results available.
-This also allows us to start up e.g. multiple WebSearch service replicas in case some are to slow to respond within the timout.
+This also allows us to start up e.g. multiple WebSearch service replicas in case some are too slow to respond within the timout.
 Finally, nanomsg also [handles auto-reconnects](http://nanomsg.org/v0.1/nn_setsockopt.3.html).

 Furthermore we do not depend on the transport used.
 Check this out for a local IPC engine: